michaelwade/ModularTradeSystem/README.md

 # ModularTradeSystem

 This is a modular trading system template for MQL4/MQL5.
-It contains multiple common modules, such as TradeSystemController, MoneyManager, OrderManager, SignalEngine, etc.
+It contains multiple common modules, such as TradeSystemController, MoneyManager...etc.
+Modular design can reduce system coupling and improve code reusability.
+Avoiding putting all code into one file will make us focus on writing the main logic.
+The following are the main modules of this trading system.

 - **TradeSystemController**